prestia/mediumtonys/_posts/2023-8-31-mk4-vw-key-coding.md

 ### Step 1: Install FTDI drivers

 I'm going to describe installation on a Mac because that's the primary platform I use.
-Instructions for Linux are avaiable [here](https://github.com/gmenounos/kw1281test/wiki#linux).
+Instructions for Linux are available [here](https://github.com/gmenounos/kw1281test/wiki#linux).
 If you're on windows, ¯\\\_(ツ)\_/¯

 To use kw1281test on Mac, you'll need to be running macOS 10.4 or higher.